 I knew I wanted the window in the middle of the gallery wall.
-From there, I just started laying out items and then moving them around until I had a nice balance shape, color, texture, and dimension.
+From there, I just started laying out items and then moving them around until I had a nice balance of shape, color, texture, and dimension.
 I tried several different arrangements and studied each option.
-I also sent my good friend Britney pictures and getting her suggestions, which really helped too!
+I also sent my good friend Britney pictures and got her suggestions, which helped too!

-Below is the final layout on the floor.
+Below is the final layout on the floor (before we installed vinyl plank flooring).
 The bottom section taped off is the space above the table that I wanted to leave open.

 Step 3: Hang each item on the wall.

 I measured and found the middle of the wall and marked it lightly with a pencil.
 I also marked each side (the "frame" of the gallery wall) with a pencil.
 This gave me reference points as I hung each item.

 I started with the top item in the middle row.